BeskarDev/nexus-rpg/docs/08-creatures/02-creature-rules.md

 **Troops**

 Larger numbers of the same type of basic creature can also be grouped into troops.
-Typically three or more creatures with the same statistics should be grouped into a troop.
+Typically three or more creatures with the same statistics and equipment should be grouped into a troop.

-For this, treat the whole troop as one creature.
-The troop retains all of the normal statistics of the creature type.
-Whenever an attack’s damage is equal to or higher than the troop's HP, one of its members dies.
-This can also mean that a large amount of damage from a single attack can take out multiple members of the troop at once.
-Should the number of members be reduced below three, treat the remaining creatures as single combatants instead and immediately roll for morale for them.
+For this, treat the whole troop as one creature using the members statistics and the following rules:

+- **HP.** Track the normal HP of one of the troop’s members and reduce it with any damage against the troop.
+Whenever the troop’s HP is reduced to 0, one of it’s members dies and their HP are reset to the maximum, being further reduced by any excess damage.
+Large amounts of damage from a single attack can also take out multiple of the troop’s members if it exceeds the troop’s HP multiple times.
+The troop is disbanded once their size is reduced to two or less.
-The troop can also be targeted by attacks and other effects that affect multiple enemies.
-For this, treat each affected member of the troop as a single creature but apply the total damage to the entire troop.
-If the effect applies conditions or other effects on only a fraction of the troop, treat them as two separate troops between those creatures affected and those that are not.
+- **Area of Effect.** For **e**ffects that target multiple members of the troop, treat each member as a single creature.
+Damage applied to multiple members is added together and applied to the troop as a whole.
+When applying conditions or other lasting effects, split the original troop into two new troops (if enough members remain) between those affected and those that are not affected.

+> **Example: Attacking a troop**
-> For example, the adventurers face a troop of five goblins.
+The adventurers face a troop of five goblins.
 The troop has 10 HP and 2 AV, the same as a single goblin.
 One of the adventurers attacks the troop with a cleave attack, targeting three of it’s members.
 They hit and deal 13 damage to each target.
 The goblin troop’s 2 AV reduces this to 11 damage per target and therefore 33 damage in total against the troop itself.
 From this damage, three goblins in the troop die and a third loses 3 HP.
 Since the troop has less than three members left, the GM immediately rolls for Morale to see, if the two remaining goblins flee or continue the fight as single creatures**.**
 >
+- **Targeting.** When choosing a target, all members of the troop choose the same target.
+You can split the original troop into multiple troops (if enough members remain) when you want to split the troop up for multiple targets.
+- **Troop Bonus.** This bonus is equal to half the troop size (rounded down).

-When the troop rolls for a test which its members have ranks in the skill for, they don‘t use that skill rank, but instead add a bonus equal to half of the size of the troop (rounded up).
-On a successful attack, they add the same bonus multiplied by their SL to the damage.
+- **Rolling Tests.** Roll only once for the entire troop.
+If the members have ranks in the skill they roll with, add the troop bonus instead of that skill rank to the result.
+- **Dealing Damage.** Roll a single attack for the entire troop using the rules above.
+Troops don’t use the normal rules for dealing damage.
+Instead, the troop deals damage according to the SL of the roll:
+    - **Blunder.** No damage.
+    - **Failure.** (Base Damage + Weapon Damage) x Troop Bonus
+    - **Weak.** (Base Damage + Weapon Damage) x (1 + Troop Bonus)
+    - **Strong.** (Base Damage + Weapon Damage) x (2 + Troop Bonus)
+    - **Critical.** (Base Damage + Weapon Damage) x (3 + Troop Bonus)

+    Any other abilities or effects that increase the damage of the troop are added only once to the total damage dealt.

+> **Example: Getting attacked by a troop**
-> For example, the same troop of five goblin warriors attacks with their daggers.
-They roll their attack with 1d8 (Agility) + 1d6 + 3 (half troop size, rounded up).
-On a weak hit, they deal 9 damage (4 base + 2 weapon + 3 troop).
-A strong hit would deal 14 damage (4 base + 2*2 weapon + 2*3 troop) and a critical hit 19 damage (4 base + 3*2 weapon + 3*3 troop).
+A troop of five goblin warriors attacks you with their daggers (2 weapon damage).
+They roll their attack with 1d8 (Agility) + 1d6 + 2 (troop bonus).
+Based on the SL, they deal the following amount of damage:
->

-Troops always choose the same target(s) with their attacks and abilities.
-The troop size can also dynamically adjust for different targets.
-For this, choose how many creatures target each individual creature and treat the troop size accordingly for rolls that target that creature.

-In situations, in which a subset of members of a troop is affected by some effect, treat them as their own separated troop.
-For example, when an adventurer uses their Quick Action to evade one of the troop members’ attacks, the evaded member is treated separately for attacking.

-> In short, when grouping multiple creatures into a troop:
-- One of the troop members dies whenever they take damage equal to their HP (damage from a single attack can kill multiple troop members)
-- Apply damage to multiple troop members against the whole troop
-- Disband the troop, once their numbers are reduced below three
-- Roll for trained skills with half of the size of the troop (rounded up) instead of their skill rank
-- Add damage equal to half of the size of the troop (rounded up) multiplied by the SL of their attack
+- **Blunder.** No damage.
+- **Failure.** 12 damage. ([4 base + 2 weapon] x 2)
+- **Weak.** 18 damage. ([4 base + 2 weapon] x 3)
+- **Strong.** 24 damage. ([4 base + 2 weapon] x 4)
+- **Critical.** 30 damage. ([4 base + 2 weapon] x 5)
 >

 ### Elite